Prince-maker-hub/saucedemo-selenium-tests/README.md

 Setup Instructions
 Clone the Repository:

-bash
-git clone <repository-url>
+bash: git clone <repository-url>

 Install Dependencies:
   Ensure you have Java Development Kit (JDK) installed.
   Download and add the Selenium library to your project.
   Download the appropriate browser driver (e.g., ChromeDriver).
 Import the Project:

 Open Eclipse or IntelliJ.